CyrusJannis/PartnerShip/README.md

   /start # Starts your Journey.
 You will have to fill out some information.
   -> User must have Administrator Permission in the server and 2FA required
   /stats # Shows your some Stats about the Bot
   -> Anyone can use this command
+  /change # Change your Ad
+  -> User must have Administrator Permission in the server and 2FA required